Rennatts/Rennatts/README.md

 - I taught myself English :us:
 - 한국어 가능 :kr:
 - I´m a very curious person, with the internet I believe I can learn everything I put my heart and soul into it
-- I have a goal to write every week a blog post on Medium :page_facing_up:
 - Some facts about me: I lived in South Korea :kr:, I have MSc in Logistics :woman_student: and I love cooking :woman_cook:
 - I love the tech community :purple_heart: